Christopher3312/Data-Analytics-Code-Snippets-and-Exercises/README.md

 # Data Analytics Code Snippets and Exercises
-A number of general coding or code for data analysis snippets and exercises.
+A number of small general coding snippets or data analysis exercises.